marcio-marine-corps-soldier/technology/articles/Web3: The Present and Future of the Decentralized Internet.md

 ## Abstract

 Web3 marks a structural shift in digital architecture, replacing centralized models with distributed systems based on blockchain.
 This article analyzes the current state of Web3, its fundamental technologies, real-world use cases, technical and economic limitations, as well as future perspectives in infrastructure, governance, identity, and new models of digital ownership.
+The approach includes objective critiques and verifiable trends beyond speculative discourse.

 **Keywords:** Web3, Blockchain, Decentralization, Layer 2, DAOs, Decentralized Identity, Cryptoeconomy.